Scouthoovy/DIP-GITractSegmentation/README.md

 3. Ensure the directory structure matches the expected format as described in the [Data & Format](#data--format) section.

 #### Step 4
 Ensure everything has been installed correctly by running the script momentarily.
-You should begin to see printouts indicated case ids, as shown below:
+You should begin to see printouts similar to below:
 ```
 case id 1/85
 case id 2/85